Bibliome/KBPubMedBERT/README.md

 Refer to https://github.com/DeepGraphLearning/KnowledgeGraphEmbedding for RotatE embedding calculation.
 We follow exactly their instructions to obtain our graph embeddings.

-- Optimal learning rate for each corpus
+:star: Optimal learning rate for each corpus

 | | BB-Rel (p) | ChemProt (Blurb) | DrugProt |
 | --- | --- | --- | --- |